ruricolist/overlord/README.md

 target: one for building the target, and another for computing its dependencies.
 This (mostly) replaces the need to maintain a database of dependencies.

+## CLI

+Overlord has basic integration with the command line.

+It is possible to run Overlord using either [cl-launch][] or [Roswell][].
+The cl-launch script is in `cl-launch/overlord`.
+The Roswell script is in `roswell/overlord.ros`.
+They each use the same syntax.

 ## Building with signals